ave-llan/music-machine/README.md

 More formally, a grammar is an object consisting of key-value pairs, with each [non-terminal symbol](https://github.com/jrleszcz/music-machine#non-terminal-symbols) pointing to an array of one or more [symbol chains](https://github.com/jrleszcz/music-machine#symbol-chains) choices for this non-terminal.
 [See here](https://github.com/jrleszcz/grammar-graph#grammar) for an example of a non-musical grammar in the same format that builds text creatures.

 #### Symbol Chains
 `2  3  -2` and `4  StepDown` are symbol chains.
 Each symbol is seperated by white-space, so the first symbol chain is made up of three symbols: `2, 3, -2`.
-Tthe second has two: `4, StepDown`.

 #### Terminal Symbols
 If a symbol has no definition in the grammar, it is a terminal.
 In a music grammar, **terminals must be numbers** representing intervals.
-The four terminal symbols in `jupiterGrammar` are: `-2, 2, 3, 4`.
+The four terminal symbols in the example are: `-2, 2, 3, 4`.

 #### Non-terminal Symbols
 If a symbol has a definition in the grammar, it is non-terminal and can be broken down further.
 A non-terminal's definition is an array of one or more symbol chains indicating possible choices for this rule.
-The four non-terminal symbols in `jupiterGrammar` are: `InfinitePhrase, JupiterTheme, SecondMotive, StepDown`.
+The four non-terminal symbols in the example are: `InfinitePhrase, JupiterTheme, SecondMotive, StepDown`.

 #### Recursive definitions
-Recursive definitions are what make a grammar interesting and powerful.
+Recursive definitions are what make a grammar interesting and powerful, and ensure that the music will never stop.
 One recursive definition in our example is: `StepDown: [ '-2', '-2  StepDown']`.
 This allows us to either move `-2` once if we immediately choose the first option, or to descend infinitely if we always choose the second option.
 The most conspicuous recursive symbol is: `InfinitePhrase: [ 'JupiterTheme InfinitePhrase', 'SecondMotive InfinitePhrase' ]`.
-Both of these definitions ensure that the music will never stop.
+Both of these definitions lead right back to `InfinitePhrase` and so will go on and on no matter which option we choose.

 Do not define a non-terminal to equal only itself.
 This will not work: `Infinity: ['Infinity']`.
 MusicMachine must be able to reach a non-terminal (interval) from any point in the grammar.